ThierrySans/CSCC69/index.md

 You are fully responsible for the piece of work you submit to Github repository as your contribution to the project.

 When the assignment handout allows you to use snippets of code from the web, you should cite the source in the source code.
 As a rule of thumb, any piece of code larger than 5 lines that has been copied and re-used as is or even slightly modified must be clearly referenced.
 However, any piece of code larger than 25 lines should not be re-used.

-However, you are not allowed to use any AI assistant to produce assignment code or writeup.
+The use of AI tools is permitted only to the extent allowed by the AI policy described above.

 You may discuss projects with other students, for example to clarify the requirements of an project, to work through examples that help you understand the technology used for an project, or to learn how to configure your system to run a supporting piece of software used in an project.
 However, collaboration at the level of answering written questions or designing and writing code, is strictly forbidden.
 Written problems and programming projects must be answered, designed and coded by you alone, using the text, your own notes, and other texts and Web sources as aids.